dret/webconcepts/concepts/jwt-claim/aud.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/jwt-claim/aud"
 title:         "JSON Web Token Claim: aud"
+concept-name:  JSON Web Token Claim
+concept-value: aud
 description: "The \"aud\" (audience) claim identifies the recipients that the JWT is intended for.
 Each principal intended to process the JWT MUST identify itself with a value in the audience claim."
 ---